cartertinney/iot-operations-sdks/SUPPORT.md

 # Support

-## Private Preview
+## Public Preview

-This project and repository is currently in preview and available to selected customers to provide feedback to the API's, samples, documentation and implementation.
+This repository is currently in public preview and has been made available to all customers to provide feedback to the API's, implementation, samples and documentation.

+The public preview is focused on the [.NET SDK](/dotnet), [Go SDK](/go), [Rust SDK](/rust) and the [State Store CLI](/tools/statestore-cli).
+All other components found in the repository are a work in progress, not suitable for consumption and no support is provided for these items.

 ## How to file issues and get help